 83. What do you think might happen if you put this advice into action?

 Some people need more information.
-But most of us would benefit more from someone standing behind them yelling, “Let’s goooooo!”
+But most people would benefit more from someone standing behind them yelling, “Let’s goooooo!”
 You likely have more financial wisdom than you realized.
 This financial question will help you examine what might happen in you dove wholeheartedly into the money wisdom that you already possess.

 84. If you were your own money coach, what would you say to yourself?